exercism/v3/languages/csharp/exercises/concept/chars/.meta/design.md

 - `strings`: know of the `string` type that will be iterated over and accessed by index.
 - `for-loop` for loops (rather than foreach) are the best means of highlighting the relationship between strings and `char`s

-## Representer

-This exercise does not require any specific representation logic to be added to the [representer][representer].

-## Analyzer

-This exercise does not require any specific analyzer logic to be added to the [analyzer][analyzer].

 [how-to-implement-a-concept-exercise]: https://github.com/exercism/v3/blob/master/docs/maintainers/generic-how-to-implement-a-concept-exercise.md
 [implemented-exercises]: https://github.com/exercism/v3/tree/master/languages/csharp/exercises/concept/README.md#implemented-exercises
 [reference]: https://github.com/exercism/v3/blob/master/languages/csharp/reference/README.md#reference-docs